-Field Description Title Type a name or title for the definition.
-Description Type the details for the definition.
+Field Description Title Enter a name or title for the definition.
+Description Enter the details for the definition.
 Activate?
-Do one of the following: To activate the definition for cost model processing, click the toggle to Yes.
-To deactivate the definition so that it is not processed with the cost model, click the toggle to No. NOTE: When you create a new definition, the system activates it by default.
-Markup type Select one of the following: Markup - Apply markup amounts based on percentage and/or a fixed amount.
+Do one of the following: To activate the definition for cost model processing, toggle to Yes.
+To deactivate the definition so that it is not processed with the cost model, toggle to No. NOTE: When you create a new definition, the system activates it by default.
+Markup type Markup - Apply markup amounts based on percentage and/or a fixed amount.
 Multiplier - Apply markup amounts using a multiplying factor.
 NOTE: You can only select this option when creating a new definition.
 When you edit a definition, this information is read-only.

-Field Description Department Type the department number in which to apply the definition.
+Field Description Department Enter the department number in which to apply the definition.
 NOTE: The system excludes any department already assigned to the current mark group definition version.
 Cost category Select the cost category in which to apply the definition.
-Cost categories will not display under the following conditions: If the cost category is not included within the version of the dimension tables for the cost model If the cost category and department combination already exists in an existing definition Range minimum Displays the minimum amount the item must meet to qualify for the tier level.
+Cost categories will not display under the following conditions: If the cost category is not included within the version of the dimension tables for the cost model.
+If the cost category and department combination already exists in an existing definition.
+Range minimum Displays the minimum amount the item must meet to qualify for the tier level.
 This amount is determined by the amount entered in the Range maximum column from the preceding tier row.
 For example, if you enter 299.99 in Tier 2, the range minimum would display 300 for Tier 3.
-Range maximum Type the maximum amount to define the tier price range.
-Markup factor Type the percentage or multiplier markup to apply to the items that fall within the tier price range. + Fixed Amount Type an amount to add in addition to the percentage or multiplier markup.
+Range maximum Enter the maximum amount to define the tier price range.
+Markup factor Enter the percentage or multiplier markup to apply to the items that fall within the tier price range. + Fixed Amount Enter an amount to add in addition to the percentage or multiplier markup.
 This step is optional.

-- 10. Do any of the following, as needed: - To add more tiers, click + Add tier at the bottom of the table. - To delete a row, click the trash bin icon in the Action column.
-At the Confirm delete markup tier prompt, click OK. - 11.
-After making your changes, click Save. - 12.
+- 10. Do any of the following, as needed: - To add more tiers, select + Add tier at the bottom of the table. - To delete a row, select the trash bin icon in the Action column.
+At the Confirm delete markup tier prompt, select OK. - 11.
+After making your changes, select Save. - 12.
 If you are creating a new model, the next step is to maintain RVUs.
-Click Next in the bottom right corner of the page. - 13.
-If you are modifying an existing cost model, you can continue making changes to other parts of the model or go directly to processing the cost model if this is your only change.
+Select Next in the bottom right corner of the page. - 13.
+If you are modifying an existing cost model, you can continue making changes to other parts of the model, or go directly to processing the cost model if this is your only change.

-IMPORTANT: When making any changes to an existing cost model, you must reprocess it in order for the results to reflect the changes.
+IMPORTANT: When making any changes to an existing cost model, you must reprocess it for the results to reflect the changes.